 Another of our favorites at EPCOT is The Garden Grill which is home to Chip ‘n’ Dale’s Harvest Feast.
 This experience is family-style character dining in a very unique setting as the restaurant sits on a revolving floor that provides different views during your dining experience.
 Guests will get to meet farmer Mickey, Pluto as well as Chip & Dale.

 Located in The Land Pavilion in Epcot’s Future World, family-style dining includes a harvest-inspired garden salad, grilled beef with chimichurri, all-natural sliced turkey breast, creamy mashed potatoes, stuffing, macaroni & cheese, seasonal vegetables and berry short cake.
 And during one of our visits they served barbecue short ribs (apparently it was a one time thing).

 The Garden Grill is open for both lunch and dinner service starting at 11:30 AM and costs $55.00 per adult and $36.00 per child ages 3 to 9.
-Dining plans are offered but are temporarily unavailable at this time.

 Guests visiting the Germany pavilion in Epcot’s World Showcase should dine at the Biergarten Restaurant where Oktoberfest is celebrated all year long.
 This extraordinarily popular buffet-style restaurant features authentic German fare as well as lively entertainment.